MasterKale/SimpleWebAuthn/README.md

 It's like FIDO2 and Constantine had a baby...I dunno either 🤷‍♂️

 This monorepo contains two complimentary libraries to help reduce the amount of work needed to incorporate WebAuthn into a website.
-The following libraries are maintained here:
+The following packages are maintained here:

 - @webauthntine/server
 - @webauthntine/browser

-An additional package is also included containing shared TypeScript definitions:
+An additional package is also included that contains shared TypeScript definitions:

 - @webauthntine/typescript-types